 In addition to picking low-risk investments, an investor can seek to decrease risk by carefully balancing the investment portfolio.
 Diversification is a commonly utilized method for mitigating and managing investment risk.
 Putting together a portfolio of low-risk securities where all securities are exposed to exactly the same risk can make the portfolio riskier.
 For instance, government bonds are considered low-risk, but if your entire portfolio consists of bonds issued by the same government you are in a way putting all your eggs in the same – albeit low-risk – basket.

 If we look at historical date, we can see an inverse correlation between diversified U.S. equities and diversified U.S. treasury bonds.
 This implies that a carefully selected portfolio containing both U.S.equities such as blue chip stocks and U.S. treasury bonds can be a good option for an investor seeking low risk.
 In order to diversify even more, the investor can chose to include non-US equities and bonds as well, to achieve a greater geographical diversification.
 Also, an investor may opt to include more asset classes, e.g. real estate and commodities.
+You can learn more about different asset classes you can invest in to diversify your portfolio even further by visiting this link.

 For the more savvy investor, risk can be mitigated using derivatives.